Caleb-Mantey/joy_ussd_engine/README.md

 return raise_error("Sorry something went wrong!")
 ```

 There is also another way to handle errors without ending or terminating the user session.
-We can use the `on_validate` lifecycle method to validate user input and when there is an error we set the `field_error` variable to true and the `error_text` variable to include the error message.
+We can use the `on_validate` lifecycle method to validate user input and when there is an error we set the `@field_error` variable to true and the `@error_text` variable to include the error message.

-Then in the `on_error` lifecycle method we can append the `error_text` variable to the `menu_text` variable so it displays on the screen for the user.
+Then in the `on_error` lifecycle method we can append the `@error_text` variable to the `@menu_text` variable so it displays the error when render an output to the user.

-**Note:** The `on_error` method will only be invoke if the `field_error` variable is set to true.
+**Note:** The `on_error` method will only be invoke if the `@field_error` variable is set to true.

 [View the example code on error handling here](#create_menu)